datacentricdesign/id5415/collections/_drafts/3-3-labxp.md

 4. Besides the print statement, turn on the kasa lightbulb when you have detected the hand

 ## Task 3.2 Enter/Leave Condition Event

-TODO give hints where necessary

 In the class `SensorDataCollector`, develop a method that

-- receive the sensor data
+- receives the sensor data
 - define thresholds that characterise some conditions (cold, cosy, e.g. )
-- check the new data against the threshold(e.g if temp<20: print(cosy) bulb_brightness= high)
+- checks the new data against the threshold(e.g if temp<20: print(cosy) bulb_brightness= high)
-- emit an event if the condition changed
+- emit an event if the conditions have changed

 ## Task 3.3 Trend Event

-TODO give hints where necessary

 In the class `SensorDataCollector`, develop a method that

-- receive the sensor data
+- receives the sensor data (refer to assignment 3)
-- keep a record of the data points over the past minute
+- keeps a record of the data points over the past minute ( note your sensor collector class takes new events every X seconds - how many datapoints would make up a minute?)
-- evaluate the trend (decreasing, increasing or constant)
+- evaluate some trends (values in record are on average decreasing, increasing or constant...)
-- emit an event if the trend changed
+- emit an event if the trend changed ( eg, on average temperature values are increasing, emit a  "it's getting hot")

 # Step 4 Control based on events